Jrogbaaa/Number-3/README.md

 - Try the sample CSV template available at `/sample-leads.csv`

 #### Database Connection Issues
-- Verify your Supabase credentials in `.env.local`
+- Verify your Supabase URL and anon key are correct in the environment variables
-- Ensure that the leads table exists in your Supabase database
-- Check if your IP is allowed in Supabase security settings
+- Check if your Supabase project is active and not paused
+- Ensure your database has the required 'leads' table (use the Debug page)
+- Check browser console for specific error messages

+#### Permission Issues
+- The application uses Row Level Security (RLS) policies in Supabase
+- If you can't add, modify or delete leads, check your RLS policies
+- For testing, you can temporarily enable full access by configuring your RLS policy to return true

+#### Data Not Displaying After Upload
-- Use the SQL schema from `/setup-database.sql` to recreate the table if needed
+- Use the "Refresh Data" button on the dashboard

-#### Duplicate Email Errors
-- The system now properly handles duplicate emails by skipping them
-- You can see counts of successful uploads vs. skipped duplicates in the console
-- Each lead is identified by email, so duplicates are determined by matching emails
+- Check the browser console for any API errors
+- Verify the data was successfully uploaded via the Supabase Table Editor
+- Try clearing browser cache and reloading the page